 Moscow City Bus Tour

 The longest and most established tour company offering city tours, whatever the weather, is Capital Tours.
 Their Moscow City Sightseeing tour is an excellent way to get an overview of all the city’s main attractions, to which you may return at your leisure.
-You will get the panorama view of the Kremlin, Lenin Hills, Bolshoj Theater, Christ the Savior Cathedral, Moscow streets and squares.
+You will get a panorama view of the Kremlin, Lenin Hills, Bolshoi Theater, Christ the Savior Cathedral, Moscow streets, and squares.
 These three-hour tours run twice daily, from 10:30 – 13:30; and from 14:30 pm – to 17:30.
 Fares are 950 RURs for adults and 450 RURs for children.

 - Capital Tours

 Ilyinka Street 4-6

 Capital Tours also offers guided tours of the Kremlin Grounds, Cathedrals and Patriarch’s Palace.
 This takes you inside the Kremlin walls to see the former residence of Czars and Patriarch’s, Russia’s main Cathedral, the Assumption Cathedral and the Armory Museum’s exalted collection of gold and silverwork and jewelry.
 You will see famous Faberge eggs, coronation carriages and Czarist thrones.

 The Patriarch’s Palace is now a Museum of Seventeenth-century Life and Applied Art, displaying priests’ robes and other regalia, period furniture, gold, and silverware from Russia and Western Europe.
 The three-hour tours run twice a day, every day except Thursday, from 11:00 – 14:00 and 14:00 – 17:00.
 Fares, including admissions, are 1,550 RURs per adult and 775 RURs per child.